YUEQIN18/Fall2020/Project/README.md

 then it will run untill you press ctrl + C

-## Open a Browser on your PC or mobile phone
+## Open a browser on your PC or mobile phone

 enter your Raspberry Pi IP address on search bar, like